Mintz Law Firm

 If you can identify the driver, filing a claim may be more straightforward.
 Once you have their information, you can file a third-party claim with their insurance company and recover damages under their policy.

-In both cases, having an attorney on your side will be beneficial.
+In both cases, having a Denver hit and run accident attorney on your side will be beneficial.
 They can negotiate with insurance representatives, ensuring you receive a fair settlement.

 What Compensation Can I Receive for My Injuries?

-After thoroughly reviewing your accident and depending on your injuries, a Colorado hit-and-run accident attorney may be able to recover for the following losses:
+After thoroughly reviewing your accident and depending on your injuries, a Denver hit and run accident lawyer may be able to recover for the following losses:

 - Medical bills